ahmedami/GoEuroApp/README.md

 It just holding the Entry Method for the system "main method".

 ##How To Run
-From GoEuroApp folder there is a jar file called GoEuroApp.jar.
+From GoApp folder there is a jar file called GoApp.jar.
 - open your terminal.
-- go to GoEuroApp folder.
+- go to GoApp folder.
--  type that command from you terminal ' java -jar GoEuroApp.jar "placeName" '.
+-  type that command from you terminal ' java -jar GoApp.jar "placeName" '.

 also you can use the absolute path ,it's up to you.